flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

-often unquestioned, she only really can exert direct power over the [labyrinthine Amarrian bureaucracy](http://wiki.eveonline.com/en/wiki/Government_of_the_Amarr_Empire#Imperial_Ministries) when present in person to see that something is carried out (it turns out that Amarr never learned its lessons from [Trantor](http://en.wikipedia.org/wiki/Trantor)).
+often unquestioned, she only really can exert direct power over the [labyrinthine Amarrian bureaucracy](http://wiki.eveonline.com/en/wiki/Government_of_the_Amarr_Empire#Imperial_Ministries) when present in person to see that her orders are carried out (it turns out that Amarr never learned its lessons from [Trantor](http://en.wikipedia.org/wiki/Trantor)).
 Below the Emperor sits the rump of the Council of Apostles, the [Privy